serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 .. *Explain here what makes your work stand out from previous research*

 In the Python ecosystem, Pythran can be compared to projects like Cython and Numba.
-These two tools are more popular that Pythran.
+These two tools are clearly more popular that Pythran.
 However, Pythran has very interesting technical advantages.

 Cython is an overset of the Python language to write C extensions without writing C code.
-It is very popular, widely used and battle tested.
-Cython is used in some modules of the standard library (in CPython) and in most of the main packages of the scientific Python ecosystem (for example Scipy, scikit-learn, scikit-image, ...).
+It is very mature, widely used and battle tested.
+Cython is used in most of the main packages of the scientific Python ecosystem (for example Scipy, scikit-learn, scikit-image, ...).
 It is very versatil and powerful.
-However, writing efficient Cython code requires to master both Python and C, and to be able to use part of the Python C API.
+However, writing efficient Cython code requires to master both Python and C, and to be able to use part of the CPython C API.
 Note that Pythran can now be used from Cython to speed-up Numpy code.
 In most cases, similar performances can be achieved only with Pythran with much simpler, readable and elegant Python code.
 With Pythran, the code is therefore faster to write and easier to maintain.
 Moreover, more developers are able to work on it, which is very important for open-source scientific projets.

 Numba is a Python package to perform just-in-time compilation of functions using a subset of Python / Numpy.
 Its main advantage is to target CPUs and